top of page

 Aside from the taste, texture, and nutritional value of kabocha squash, the versatility of the fruit is another reason to add it to your diet.
 Kabocha squash can be easily sliced and roasted in under 40 minutes and eaten plain.

 Or, a sauce can be added to create an exciting side dish.
-As mentioned above, Asian cultures use it in tempura, sushi, and soups, while Latinx cultures use it in rice and bean dishes.
+As mentioned above, Asian cultures use it in tempura, sushi, and soups, while Hispanic cultures use it in rice and bean dishes.

 Other ways to use kabocha squash include adding a mashed or pureed version to mac & cheese.